yugander-krishan/DS-Algos-Expert/README.md

 ```
 where **PIPELINE_NAME** is `presto-code-deploy` OR `presto-mainline`

-visualize is used for testing before updating the actual pipeline.
-Read more about it [here](https://w.amazon.com/bin/view/LPTVisualize)
+[visualize](https://w.amazon.com/bin/view/LPTVisualize) is used for testing before updating the actual pipeline.

 Once you have tested the pipeline using visualize you can start updating the actual pipeline by synthesizing your resources using LPT's tasks: